elatov/elatov.github.io/_posts/2022-01-25-building-a-nix-package.md

 tags: [nix, nixos, git]
 ---
 # Building a Package for NixOS
-There are definitely a bunch of steps and I will just run through them as I discovered them.
+There are definitely a bunch of steps and I will just run through them as I discover them.

 ## Building with Nix
 Nix by it self allows for building packages without using the community driven [nixpkgs](https://github.com/NixOS/nixpkgs).
-There are some nice examples that show you the basic setup:
+There are some nice examples that shows you the basic setup:

 - [Working Derivation -> Enough of nix repl](https://nixos.org/guides/nix-pills/working-derivation.html#idm140737320271904)
 - [Your First Derivation](https://github.com/justinwoo/nix-shorts/blob/master/posts/your-first-derivation.md)